 Other great places to see Christmas lights and get into the festive spirit in the Lower Mainland include FlyOver Canada at Christmas, Glow Vancouver and the Aurora Winter Festival.
 Click Top Things to do in Vancouver at Christmas for a list of these and other best holiday attractions!

 SAVE 25% ON AURORA ADMISSION

 Use the special website link and promo code provided in our article about the Aurora Winter Festival and SAVE ~25% on ADMISSION at the event at the PNE!
 The offer is good for any day of the 2019/20 season, and good for tickets for all ages, and family passes too!
 Spread the word and tell your friends!
 It’s a fabulous deal and a great way to save!

 VanDusen Garden at Christmas

-The light displays at VanDusen Botanical Garden in December are amazing and very popular, and in recent years the Festival of Lights has attracted over 110,000 visitors per season.
+The illuminations at VanDusen Botanical Garden in December and early January are amazing and very popular.
+In recent years the Festival of Lights has attracted over 110,000 visitors per season.
 The event’s Christmas displays feature over 1 million lights spread out over some 15 acres of gardens.

 Festival of Lights Admission

 Last year admission to the Festival of Lights cost between about $11.00 and $23.00 per person depending on your age, when you went and how you purchased your tickets.
 Tickets are less expensive when purchased online, and slightly more on weekends and during the holiday break.
 Members of the VanDusen Botanical Garden get an extra discount and children ages three and under are free.